Himanshu-Kakkar/Namaste-React/README.md

 However, when you use state variables (via useState), React keeps track of changes.
 Whenever a state variable is updated, React triggers a re-render, compares the updated virtual DOM with the previous one (this is called Reconciliation), and then updates only the parts of the actual DOM that have changed.

-every time or (on every click) when state is changing reconciliation process is triggered.
+every time or (on every click) when state is changing reconciliation process is triggered and react re-render the whole component.

 ### React knows what to change.